defunSM/dotfiles/README.md

 ## Purpose

 This repo holds files that helps jumpstart my personal arch linux configurations.
-Both on baremetal and also using QEMU/KVM to automate creating a developmental arch linux development VM.
+Both on baremetal and also using QEMU/KVM, vagrant and libvirt in automating some of the creation of an arch linux VM.
+The arch linux environment can be used for developmental purposes and as a sandboxing VM.

 ## Usage